relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/all_data_sources/voice_data_sources/generic_audio_data.md

 ---
 layout: default
-title: Generic Audio Data
+title: Generic Audio Data Source
 nav_exclude: true
 ---

-# Generic Audio Data
+# Generic Audio Data Source
 {: .no_toc }

 Audio data from any source can be processed, transcribed, and ingested if it is provided in one of our standard supported formats and structures.